vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_15-remotely-monitor-and-control-devices.md

 ### Simplified Lab Conditions

 The frequency of telemetry output is an important consideration in production solutions.
 A temperature sensor in a refrigeration unit may only need to report once a minute, whereas an acceleration sensor on an aircraft may have to report ten times per second.
 In some cases, the frequency at which telemetry must be sent is dependent on current conditions.
-For example, if the temperature our cheese cave scenario tends to drop quickly at night, you may benefit from having more frequent sensor readings beginning two hours before sunset.
+For example, if the temperature in our cheese cave scenario tends to drop quickly at night, you may benefit from having more frequent sensor readings beginning two hours before sunset.
 Of course the requirement to change the frequency of telemetry does not need to be part of a predictable pattern, the events that drive our need to change IoT device settings can be unpredictable.

 To keep things simple in this lab, we will make the following assumptions: